krish8664/til/clojure/threading.md

 ```
 It's a lot more cleaner, and you don't have to keep matching the parenthesis to actually figure out what is happening.
 This works even better when you want to do a lot more transformation on the collections.

 While at it, we can make use of this neat function `get-in` that helps you get values from deep inside a map, which is somewhat better to use at times.
 The advantage of useing `get-in` over the therading would be that it helps you supply a `not-found` value, the would be returned if the key you are looking for is not there in the collection.
-Pretty neat huh ?
-Lets try that.
+Pretty neat huh?
+Let's try that.
 ```clojure
 (->> (get-in x [:document :paragraph :text] ["No text found"])
      (map #(str % "\n"))
      (reduce str)
      println)
 ```
-Choose which ever works for you.

 ### Objects
 Now if you are working with java interop and you aren't using the thread-first macro, then this might change your mind.
-Let's take this example, where you have a java object and you apply a series of methods on the javaobject or javaobjects returned on applying these methods.
+Let's take this example, where you have a java object and you apply a series of methods on the Java object or Java objects returned on applying these methods.
 This is how you would be doing it.
 ```clojure
 (.add (.getContent (.getBody (.getJaxbelement (.getMaindocumentpart (Wordprocessingmlpackage/createPackage)))) paragraph)
 ```